About our Clinicians

 Therapist Bio: Whitney Brown

 Whitney is a Master's Level Intern working on completing her Clinical Mental Health Counseling degree.
 She works with children, adolescents and adults , focusing on mental health needs utilizing Person Centered and Strengths Based techniques.
 Whitney will be working part-time at the office, and is accepting new patients for in-person or virtual appointments!
-Whitney’s availability is Wednesday from 12-3pm and Friday 4-7pm.
+Whitney’s availability is Monday's from 10-2:00pm and Friday's from 4-7:00pm!

 Therapist Bio: Bayley Sampson